HelmholtzAI-Consultants-Munich/ArtsyML/README.md

 To install create a new conda environment (has been tested with **Python 3.7, 3.9.+**) and from within it run: ```bash install.sh```

 ## How to run?

+The ArtsyML package offers three options to users: running the style transfer live on a webcam output, running the style transfer on a single or multiple images and running the style transfer on a video.

+### Running on a webcam output
 To start the video stream, simply open a terminal, activate the virtual environment type:

 ```console